The 2023 New Play Contest is now CLOSED. 2024 applications will open this fall.

 See below for a list of current and past winners!

-Winners will be announced at the Hamilton Fringe Festival Lottery Party in December 2022.
+Winners will be announced at the Hamilton Fringe Festival Lottery Party in January.

 THIS IS THE SIGN YOU’VE BEEN WAITING FOR!